CSUNetSec/proddle/README.md

 A distributed network measurement tool.

 ##TODO
-- insert results into mongodb
 - parameterize variables in server and vantage
-- add domain and module to results
+- add domain, module-name, error, timestamp to results in vantage
 - validate module scripts before they're uploaded
 - use pip3 to install dependencies of modules
 - ease addition of mongodb instances